danielrosehill/Great-AI-Convos/README.md

 My motivations for occasionally capturing LLM chats for posterity varies: sometimes it's part of my ongoing project to extract personal context data for Retrieval-Augmented Generation (RAG) from conversation histories.
 Other times, I'm simply fascinated by documenting what AI was like through real, not synthetic, conversations.

+## Capture, Reformatting

+Exporting ChatGPT conversations remains challenging.
+The capture method here was a roundabout method: public export and then Firecrawl.

+The conversations are presented in markdown for readability but can be scripted (or ...
+AI tasked) between formats (see: assistants config for this purpose)

 ## Prompts and STT translated

 For the past six months, I've primarily used voice-to-text as my main mode of interacting with computer systems.